smougie/escape-from-mars/README.md

 `delay time` delay anomaly start.
 `active time` how long obstacle will be dangerous.
 `pause time` how long obstacle will not be dangerous.
 - Lift (obstacle) - simple lift moving up and down created by using unity primitives.
-Player has to move inside the lift, carefully move rocket with lift and travel further into level
+Player has to move inside the lift, carefully move rocket with lift and travel further into level.
 - Metal Box (obstacle) - simple metal box created by using unity primitive with five different materials.
 Box can collide with:
 `Rocket` destroying it.
 `Squeezer Machine` getting moved by Squeezer face.